jkvetina/ADT/README.md

     - no false positives on different column positions, different identity column sequences, whitespaces...
     - it can also quickly compare APEX applications based on the signatures
 - see config.yaml file for __200+ parameters__ you can customize
-    - to use your config.yaml file, just place it in the root of your project/repo
+    - to use your config.yaml file, just place it in the config folder in root of your project repo

 &nbsp;